bamman-group/gpt4-books/generate_name_cloze/README.md

 `create_name_cloze.sh` provides an example for how to create name cloze passages for an input text.
 The process involves running [BookNLP](https://github.com/booknlp/booknlp) on the text to tokenize it and extract entities; and then identifying passages that meet the criteria outlined above (for length and number of entities).

-Run with on the sample text provided with:
+Install BookNLP with (`pip install booknlp`) and run on the sample text provided with:

 `./create_name_cloze.sh 11231_bartleby.txt 11231_bartleby`